-The Company recognized unfunded employee benefits liability in accordance with Government Regulation Number 35 Year 2021 (PP 35/2021) that implement the provisions of Government Regulation in Lieu of Law ("Perppu") No. 2/2022 on Job Creation in 2022 and Law No. 11/2020 on Job Creation in 2021.
+The Company recognized unfunded employee benefits liability in accordance with Government Regulation in Lieu of Law ("Perppu") No. 2 of 2022 on Job Creation which was later passed into Law No. 6 in 2023.
 Pension costs under the Company's defined benefit pension plans are determined by periodic actuarial calculation using the projected-unit-credit method and applying the assumptions on discount rate, return on plan assets and annual rate of increase in compensation.